gvanberkel/gvanberkel.github.io/assets/assets/cv_content/flicker_detail.md

 The main focus areas are:

 - Simple routing and menu system (based on Navigator 2.0)
-- Application state (via Riverpod), permissions, page lifecycle (init, deactivate methods) abstractions at page level.
+- Page level application state (via Riverpod), permissions and lifecycle abstractions.
-- Screen validation patterns.
+- Validation patterns.
 - User authentication hooks.
 - Loading, invalid route, error screen widget hooks (with defaults if not implemented).
-- Responsive screen layouts patterns (with some flicker user controls where existing ones couldn't be found) for common screen patterns (search grids, list screens, form screens).
+- Common responsive screen layout patterns (with some flicker user controls where existing ones couldn't be found).